bobbyiliev/101-linux-commands-ebook/ebook/en/content/115-the-date-command.md

 # The `date` command

-The `date` command is used to prints the system current date and time.
+The `date` command is used to print the system current date and time.

 `date` command is also used to set the date and time of the system, but you need to be the super-user *(root)* to do it.